Category: Objective Test & Presentation

 SECTION: Each local chapter may enter one team of four (4) or five (5) members.
 No presentation at the section conference.

 STATE: A maximum of the top six (6) places from the section competition will represent their section at the State Leadership Conference.
-The top five (5) teams with the highest average objective test score at SLC will compete in the role play presentation portion of the event.
+The top five (5) or eight (8) teams with the highest average objective test score at SLC will compete in the role play presentation portion of the event.
+Finalists will be determined by December 31.

 Case: The role play scenario will be given to simulate a regular chapter meeting.
 The examination and performance criteria for this event will be based on Robert's Rules of Order Newly Revised, 11th edition.